swcarpentry/training-course/_posts/2012/11/2012-11-24-cait-pickens-on-the-scripps-institute-boot-camp.md

 5. [Day 2, Part 2][5]
 6. [Day 2, Part 3][6]

 She also has a post describing how they used [HipChat in the classroom][7], which is *almost* what I think we need to do [peer instruction online][8].
-There&#8217;s lots of good stuff to think about here—recommended.
+There's lots of good stuff to think about here—recommended.

  [1]: http://michigancomputes.wordpress.com/2012/11/18/software-carpentry-the-preparation/
  [2]: http://michigancomputes.wordpress.com/2012/11/24/software-carpentry-day-1-part-1/